-Following the development of a number of alliances, including the deep alliance in Wessex, it is essential that the savings assumed by ORR are achievable.
-For alliances, and the new Route Efficiency Benefits Sharing Mechanism, to have a positive incentive effects, train operators need to be confident that the assumptions can be out performed.
+Following the development of a number of alliances across Great Britain, it is essential that the savings assumed by ORR are achievable.
+For alliances, and the new Route Efficiency Benefits Sharing Mechanism, to have a positive incentive effect, train operators need to be confident that the assumptions can be outperformed.
 Our plan is already dependent on improved working between train operators and Network Rail, but we have not made an explicit assumption for further savings as a result of alliances as this would significantly reduce the incentive for train operators to participate.